 A treatment that harnesses the body’s own power

-Over time, the skin on your face can sag and become wrinkled, making you look tired and older than you feel.
-Platelet Rich Plasma therapy, or PRP, cleverly combats these effects by helping to make the skin plumper, filling out fine lines and wrinkles and rejuvenating for a more radiant complexion.
-PRP skin rejuvenation therapy helps to stimulate collagen, which gives skin a more youthful appearance.
+Over time, the skin on your face can sag and become wrinkled.
+This can make you look more tired and older than you feel.
+Platelet Rich Plasma therapy, also known as PRP, cleverly combats these effects by making the skin plumper, filling out fine lines and wrinkles and rejuvenating in order to achieve a more radiant looking complexion.
+The PRP skin rejuvenation therapy helps in stimulating collagen, which in turn gives skin a more youthful appearance.

 PRP has been used in sports injury therapy for over two decades, and it is also known as ‘Vampire Therapy’, the ‘Vampire Facelift’ or ‘Dracula Therapy’ because it uses your own blood.
 These unpleasant-sounding names belie the fact that it is currently one of the safest and most effective skin rejuvenation treatments available.
 This skin repair treatment harnesses your body’s own natural powers to help slow or even reverse the visible effects of ageing on your skin.

-The procedure usually lasts around an hour and involves taking a small quantity of your blood and harvesting its platelet-rich plasma using a centrifuge.
-These platelets contain ‘growth factors’ – proteins that stimulate cell repair and growth – which are then immediately injected directly into injured tissue or damaged skin, using a fine needle.
+The procedure usually lasts around an hour and it involves taking a small quantity of your blood and harvesting its platelet-rich plasma using a centrifuge.
+These platelets contain ‘growth factors’ which are proteins that stimulate cell repair and growth.
+These are are then immediately injected directly into the injured tissue or the damaged skin by using a fine needle.
 Each treatment may vary from one person to another.

 Find out more about this revolutionary treatment and arrange a consultation with us.